 Other Types of Cumin

 Black cumin (Nigella sativa) is often called black onion seed or schwarzkümmel in German and is more closely related to the buttercup family of plants.
-It looks like black sesame seeds and is often found on top of fladenbrot a type of flatbread, which is sold all over Germany in Turkish markets.
+It looks like black sesame seeds and is often found on top of fladenbrot, a type of flatbread that's sold all over Germany in Turkish markets.

 Both black cumin seeds have medicinal properties attributed to them, and most of the spices in the dill/fennel/caraway family are seen as digestive aids in folklore.

 Caraway seeds from the plant Carum carvi are known as kümmel in German.
 They are crescent-shaped, long, and have five pale ridges.